JetBrains/kotlin-web-site/pages/docs/reference/data-classes.md

 </div>

+> Due to the way data class are compiled and restrictions hard-coded in the JVM, data classes are restricted to a maximum of 127 propreties (inclusively).
+Otherwise, the number of arguments in the `copy()` function will go beyond the maximum number or arguments for a JVM function (255).
+Needless to say having a data class this big, is discouraged anyway.

 ## Properties Declared in the Class Body

 Note that the compiler only uses the properties defined inside the primary constructor for the automatically generated functions.
 To exclude a property from the generated implementations, declare it inside the class body: